 Summer is the best time to clean out your old tool shed, garage, basement, attic, and/or other storage areas.
 Now that it is warm and there is plenty of time to organize, transport and donate unwanted stuff that has been compiled in your home for who-knows-how-long.
 Be sure that once you have donated all of your unwanted items to clean the storage area thoroughly before putting closing the door for the season.
 You should also clean unwanted items before donation.
 While you can donate as is it is courteous to launder, dust, or clean an item for the next owner.
 No one wants a dusty end table.

 Weed, Prune, and Harvest Gardens

 By now many gardens look overgrown, weedy, and a horticultural mystery.
 But all hope is not lost.
 With a few afternoon weedings you can tackle your garden and have it looking beautiful yet again.
-I like to start with sections and move throughout my yard.
-I usually start at the front with weeding supplies as well as pruning and harvesting supplies.
-This way I’m ready no matter what I find.
-I usually block out about an hour a day to tackle the mess so it can be done in about a week’s time.
-From there I start back at the beginning with a tamer, happier garden.
+Start off with sections and then move throughout my yard.
+It’s usually easier to start at the front with weeding supplies as well as pruning and harvesting supplies.
+In doing so, you will be ready no matter what you find.
+Block out about an hour a day to tackle the mess so it can be done in about a week’s time.
+From there, you can start back at the beginning with a tamer, happier garden.